There are a wide variety of dementia and Alzheimer’s speaking topics. What draws people in and makes the presentation interesting is the speaker.

 - Navigating a happy transition to a senior living community

-Alzheimer’s Presentations to the Caregiver Audience
+Alzheimer’s Presentations to the Professional Caregiver Audience

-Many caregivers in the in-home services, group homes, and care communities do not understand how families feel while in this situation.
+Sometimes, it’s difficult for professional caregivers in the in-home services, group homes, and care communities do not understand how families feel while in this situation.
 They share that they feel like families are angry or upset with them all the time and that families don’t value the care the caregiver is providing.

 For this audience, Pam’s topics are about 20-30 minutes and include, but are not limited to: